vividos/UnderworldAdventures/uwadv/docs/README.Manual.md

 This release is the first one in 17 years.
 It was mainly released to restore, refactor and improve the old code base that I stopped developing at around 2007.
-My main goal was to show what the project
+My main goal was to show what the project was like in the 0.9 release, and what the team accomplished at the time.
+So keep in mind that most gameplay elements are still not implemented yet.

 This release contains several improvements and bug fixes:

 - Refactored the whole code base to compile again and to use modern C++ language constructs
 - Implemented displaying the current map when looking at the map object
-- Reactivated displaying 3D models provided by Servus
+- Reactivated displaying 3D models provided by Sam Matthews (servus)
 - Objects and critters now use the hqx 4x scaler to improve image quality
 - Binaries include the digital music pack, provided by Martin Shetty (QQtis)
 - Improved decompiling conversation code